pedro-acunha/A.M.E.L.I.A/README.md

 ## Cite us
-Thank you for your interest in the A.M.E.L.I.A pipeline.
+Thank you for your interest in the AMELIA pipeline.
-If this work was helpful, please do not forget to cite us in your publications.
+If this work was helpful, please do not forget to cite us in your publications (Cunha et al., submitted).